legoandmars/BeatSaberCustomNotes/README.md

 While a custom note is being used AND you are either playing with the "Ghost Notes" or "Disappearing Arrows" modifier turned on, score submission will be temporarily disabled.

 By switching to the default notes or turning off these modifiers, score submission will be re-enabled.
 No need for a game restart!
+## For modelers
+The Unity Project to create custom notes can be found [here](https://github.com/legoandmars/CustomNotesUnityProject)

+Documentation on how to use the Unity Project can be found on the [BSMG Wiki](https://bsmg.wiki/models/notes-guide.html)

 ## For developers